pfrazee/local/README.md

 ### BETA STATUS

-Please be aware that Local.js and Grimwire are in beta status and are not yet stable APIs.
-I am actively taking feedback in the <a href="//github.com/grimwire/local/issue">issue tracker</a> and will consider all suggestions as the use-cases become clear.
+The Local.js and Grimwire APIs are not feature-stable. <a href="//github.com/grimwire/local/issues">Suggestions and bug reports are welcome</a>.

 <br/>